Discover Uptown

 Baptist Health Care is the area’s only locally based, not-for-profit health care system whose sole purpose is to help families connect the dots between prevention, lifestyle and physician-directed care

 Though it is the city’s urban core, Uptown has been dismissed as “suburbia”.
-While it is true that Uptown has many parking lots that appear to be underutilized, the parking lots offer many great opportunities for creativity and retrofitting.
-Ellen Dunham Jones who wrote the book “Retrofitting Suburbia”, was a keynote speaker at Civcon.
+While it is true that Uptown has many parking lots that appear to be underutilized, the parking lots offer many great opportunities for creativity and more retrofitting.
+Ellen Dunham Jones who wrote the book “Retrofitting Suburbia”, was a keynote speaker at Pensacola’s Civcon.
 In her famous book she talks about the many ways suburbia can be retrofitted, including greening up parking lots and addressing the issue of affordable housing.

 Our Schools